opf/legal/saas/service-level-agreement/en.md

 ## 4. Software updates

-OpenProject will update the software providing the Service to the highest released [version](https://docs.openproject.org/release-notes/)of the OpenProject application within x days after a release.
+OpenProject will update the software providing the Service to the highest released [version](https://docs.openproject.org/release-notes/) of the OpenProject application within x days after a release.
 OpenProject might also install yet unreleased patches to the software in case they improve the service.
 Every installed software version will be tested by OpenProject prior to the deployment.
 In case the update requires a downtime, OpenProject will inform the Customer of the scheduled downtime with a 3 days notice.

 ## 5. Acceptable use policy